PISAresearch/metamask-comp/src/contracts/BitFlipMetaTransaction/README.md

   }
 ```

-Given a bitmap and an index, we can simply flip the bit.
+Given a bitmap and an index, we can flip the bit from "0" to "1".

 [We have also included unit tests to verify that everything works as intended.](https://github.com/PISAresearch/metamask-comp/blob/master/test/contracts/BitFlipWallet.test.ts)